waffle-lord/GoFileSharp/README.md

 # GoFileSharp
-A .NET library for the GoFile API written in C#
+A .NET library for the GoFile.io API written in C#